aosirisj/english-nal/README.md

 # English to NAL

-This repository contains the implementation in Prolog of the rule set described in the manuscript _Non-Axiomatic Logic Modeling of English Texts for Knowledge Discovery and Commonsense Reasoning_ for writing English sentences in the language of Non-Axiomatic Logic (NAL).
+This repository contains the implementation in Prolog of the rule set described in the paper [Non-Axiomatic Logic Modeling of English Texts for Knowledge Discovery and Commonsense Reasoning](https://www.mdpi.com/2076-3417/13/20/11535) for writing English sentences in the language of Non-Axiomatic Logic (NAL).

 ## Prerequisites